 An accrual, as found in the Montana Operations Manual, is the recognition of expenditure activity prior to its actual receipt or disbursement.
-All subrecipients are required to submit accruals annually to the SAA no later than the second week of June for approval.
+EMPG Subrecipients with remaining grant funds are required to submit accruals annually to MT DES no later than the second week of June.
+MT DES will provide each jurisdiction with an accrual form detailing the remaining EMPG funds prior to the June deadline.

-Valid accruable expenditures should include:
+Valid accruable expenditures include: